-You must register via Studielink and participate in the registration and selection procedure for the master's degree programme.
-Once you have been admitted, you will receive further information from the master's degree programme on how to apply for flexible study.
-For further information, click on the link above for your master's degree programme.
+You must register via Studielink and participate in the registration and selection procedure for the bachelor's programme.
+Once you have been admitted, you will receive further information from the bachelor's programme on how to apply for flexible study.
+For further information, click on the link above for your bachelor's programme.

 For each credit (ECTS) you pay 1/60 of the statutory tuition fees, plus 15%.
 This surcharge has been determined by the Minister of Education.